 - Long-term debt is defined as having a maturity of one year or greater.

 - “The U.S.-China Investment Hub,” The Rhodium Group, As of 13 December 2020.

 - Figure 2 includes both stocks held directly in the target country and depositary receipts (companies incorporated in China whose stock trades in another market).

-- For a good explanation of some of the risks associated with VIEs, see Paul Gillis, “Testimony before the U.S.-China Security and Economic Commission,” U.S.-China Security and Economic Commission, 28 February, 2019.
+- For a good explanation of some of the risks associated with VIEs, see Paul Gillis, “Testimony before the U.S.-China Security and Economic Commission,” U.S.-China Economic and Security Review Commission, 28 February 2019.

 - In the typical VIE structure, there is a wholly foreign-owned enterprise (WFOE) that has a direct contractual relationship with the VIE.
 That WFOE is owned by the offshore entity which has issued the depositary receipts.

-- The “U.S. Portfolio Holdings of Foreign Securities” report by the U.S. Department of Treasury as of October 2018 defines “advanced economies” as the following: Member States of the European Union that have adopted the Euro as their currency, as well as Australia, Canada, Czech Republic, Denmark, Hong Kong, Iceland, Israel, Japan, New Zealand, Norway, Singapore, South Korea, Sweden, Switzerland, Taiwan, and United Kingdom, including Jersey, Guernsey, and the Isle of Man.
+- The “U.S. Portfolio Holdings of Foreign Securities,” report by the U.S. Department of the Treasury as of December 2019 defines “advanced economies” as the following: Member States of the European Union that have adopted the Euro as their currency, as well as Australia, Canada, Czech Republic, Denmark, Hong Kong, Iceland, Israel, Japan, New Zealand, Norway, Singapore, South Korea, Sweden, Switzerland, Taiwan, and United Kingdom, including Jersey, Guernsey, and the Isle of Man.

-- Brian J. Scott, CFA; James Balsamo; Kelly N. McShane; Christos Tasopoulos, “The global case for strategic asset allocation and an examination of home bias,” Vanguard Research, February 2017.
+- Brian J. Scott, James Balsamo, Kelly N. McShane, and Christos Tasopoulos, “The global case for strategic asset allocation and an examination of home bias,” Vanguard Research, February 2017.